wescale/k8s-advanced-training/GitOps/README.md

-In this exercise, you will instanciate an ArgoCD and get familiar with basics of GitOps.
+In this exercise, you will instantiate an ArgoCD and get familiar with basics of GitOps.

 ## Install ArgoCD